hmeiland/amlhpc/README.md

-# aml-slurm
+# amlhpc

-Package to provide a -just enough- Slurm experience on Azure Machine Learning.
-Use the infamous sbatch/sinfo/squeue to submit jobs and get insight into the state of the HPC system through a familiar way.
+Package to provide a -just enough- Slurm or PBS experience on Azure Machine Learning.
+Use the infamous sbatch/qsub/sinfo to submit jobs and get insight into the state of the HPC system through a familiar way.
 Allow applications to interact with AML without the need to re-program another integration.